SaeedShurrab/saeedshurrab.github.io/content/_index.md

 title: ""
 date: 2022-10-24
 type: landing
+icon: /assets/media/icon.png

 design:
   # Default section spacing
   spacing: "6rem"

 sections:
-  - block: resume-biography-3
+  - block: resume-biography
     content:
       # Choose a user profile to display (a folder name within `content/authors/`)
       username: admin
-      text: ""
+      text: "<center>Saeed Shurrab is a Biomedical Engineering PhD student at the Clinical Artificial Intelligence Lab - New York University Abu Dhabi.
+He earned his MSc in Data Science and Artificial Intelligence from Jordan University of Science and Technology, where he was awarded the prestigious German Academic Exchange Scholarship (DAAD) and graduated with distinction in 2022.
+Before this, he completed his BSc in Industrial and Systems Engineering at the Islamic University of Gaza, Palestine, in 2014.
+Saeed’s passion for data analytics and his strong belief in the transformative power of data in driving robust decision-making and innovative solutions led him to pursue a career in data science.</center>"
       # Show a call-to-action button under your biography? (optional)
-      button:
+      # button:
-        text: Download CV
+      #   text: Download CV
-        url: uploads/resume.pdf
+      #   url: uploads/resume.pdf
-    design:
+    # design:
-      css_class: dark
+    #   css_class: dark
-      background:
+    #   background:
-        color: black
+    #     color: black
-        image:
+    #     image:
-          # Add your image background to `assets/media/`.
+    #       # Add your image background to `assets/media/`.
-          filename: stacked-peaks.svg
+    #       # filename: stacked-peaks.svg
-          filters:
+    #       filters:
-            brightness: 1.0
+    #         brightness: 0.0
-          size: cover
+    #       size: cover
-          position: center
+    #       position: center
-          parallax: false
+    #       parallax: true
-  - block: markdown
+  # - block: markdown
-    content:
+  #   content:
-      title: '📚 My Research'
+  #     title: '✌🏻 My Research'
-      subtitle: ''
+  #     subtitle: ''
-      text: |-
+  #     text: |-
-        Use this area to speak to your mission.
+  #       Use this area to speak to your mission.
 I'm a research scientist in the Moonshot team at DeepMind.
 I blog about machine learning, deep learning, and moonshots.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+  #       I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.

-        Please reach out to collaborate 😃
+  #       Please reach out to collaborate 😃
-    design:
+  #   design:
-      columns: '1'
+  #     columns: '1'
   - block: collection
     id: papers
     content: